idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 # Solid Properties Module

 The Solid Properties module provides a consistent interface to solid properties.
-Unlike fluid properties that are often times only a function of pressure and temperature (or two other state variables), solid properties are frequently a function of many other parameters in addition to temperature, such as accumulated radiation damage, oxidation state, and microstructure.
+Unlike fluid properties that are oftentimes only a function of pressure and temperature (or two other state variables), solid properties are frequently a function of many other parameters in addition to temperature, such as accumulated radiation damage, oxidation state, and microstructure.
 Some common properties include thermal